 The inaugural Civic Data and Technology Clinic was only the first chapter in the partnership between the 11th Hour Project and the University of Chicago.
 A $500,000 grant from 11th Hour will fund the clinic and additional activities over the next year, connecting data science experts and students across University units and programs with the dozens of organizations that receive funding from the foundation.
 In addition to specific projects like those tackled in Autumn 2020, the grant will also fund the development of an open-source platform at the Center for Data and Computing that provides data science tools and applications for use beyond their original purpose.

-“At CDAC, we can serve as the centralized hub for both software and data science solutions,” Grzenda said.
+“At CDAC, we can serve as the centralized hub for both software and data science solutions,” said Daniel Grzenda, staff data scientist at the Center for Data and Computing.
 “And not just solutions that affect the individual organization or the individual grantee, but also solutions that can be scaled across grantees and to the wider nonprofit community through open source software.”

 The long-term partnership and these broader research efforts will help ensure that the output of these projects will live on beyond the work of one academic quarter, so that organizations can build upon the tools and use data more effectively to fulfill their social missions.